-The perceptual test was administered using a website, and each test subject accessed the perceptual test using their own computer and listening equipment.
+The perceptual test was administered using a website, and each test subject would access the perceptual test using their own computer and listening equipment.
 The 30 adult volunteer listeners were composed of 16 native and 24 non-native English speakers.
 Listeners controlled the presentation of each test utterance with the click of a mouse, and they could listen to a stimulus as many times as they wished.
 In order to familiarize listeners to the task and range of stimuli represented in each section of the test, listeners first rated a short practice set that was not scored.
-Each test subject rated each utterance on a 5 point scale, with 5 being the best quality (essentially natural) and 1 being the worst quality (very unnatural).
+Each test subject rated each utterance on a 5 point scale, with 5 being the best quality (essentially natural) and 1 being the worst quality (very unnatural), to judge the quality of the speech utterance.
 The order of test stimuli within each of the two parts of the test was randomized between listeners.
-When listeners finished the test, their responses were automatically logged.
+When listeners had finished the test, their responses were automatically logged.